You see people making big changes in their life and wonder if you can change your life in less than a year.

 My “something else book” would be about what could happen if you did a seemingly insignificant act repetitively every day for a year, and it would have pictures of the lake to accompany it.

-I went to the monthly writing group for four months straight, cataloging my thoughts about the lake journey.
+I went to the monthly writing group for four months, cataloging my thoughts about the lake journey.

-I walked for approximately 120 days, including in the middle of a thunderstorm and a blizzard.
+For approximately 120 days, I took my walk around the lake, including in the middle of a thunderstorm and a blizzard.

 I drug myself around the frozen lake at -4 degrees and felt so alive.